Luc45/ModernWordPressWebsite/README.md

 Back in 2018 I was being introduced to the SOLID principles, and more importantly, how to apply these concepts in a pratical way in WordPress through the usage of a Dependency Injection Container and Unit Tests.
 I started this project trying to push the barriers of the conventional ways of building software on top of WordPress, applying modern development standards.

 Now, a few years later, I look back at this project and, while I have a good deal of simpathy for it, I wouldn't recommend it for a production project.
 The main reason is that I haven't updated this project for a good couple years, now.
-It's very outdated, and when I built it, I was still learning.
+It's very outdated, and when I built it, I was still in the beginning of my education as a developer.

 To be fair with MWW, it works well.
 I have a personal website with hundreds of thousands of monthly views running on it, and even after years of development, the code is a delight to work with.